nelsonfigueroa/nelson.cloud/content/posts/2024-02-22-chase-scam.md

 - [Hitting Back at Ledger Scammers With Python](/hitting-back-at-ledger-scammers-with-python/)
 - [Using Python to Flood Scammers with Fake Passwords](/using-python-to-flood-scammers-with-fake-passwords/)
 - [Retaliating Against MetaMask Scammers With Python](/retaliating-against-metamask-scammers-with-python/)

+## Elsewhere

+Also posted on: <a class="u-syndication" href="https://dev.to/nelsonfigueroa/making-life-more-difficult-for-bank-scammers-58ia?ref=nelson.cloud" rel="syndication">dev.to</a>